Matthias Baldwin: Church Builder

 Baldwin had proposed the name Carmel for the church at Broad and Green Streets, but this was vetoed by the congregation.
 He then applied that name to a chapel and Sunday school at the northeast corner of Broad and Oxford Streets, a church to which he had contributed $8,000.
 When the church itself was completed in 1869, three years after Baldwin's death, the name was changed to Oxford Presbyterian Church (What's everybody got against the name Carmel?).
 Both of these churches have since been demolished.
 The Oxford Presbyterian Church was demolished around 1970 to be replaced by the Temple University Services Building, which itself was replaced by Temple's 27-story Morgan Hall in 2013.

 In 1862 Baldwin purchased a lot at the corner of Frankford and Harrison Streets in the neighborhood where he had been a teen-aged jeweler's apprentice.
-A chapel was built here during his lifetime, but the church was funded by his estate after his death in 1866.
+A chapel was built here during his lifetime, but the church construction was funded by his estate after his death in 1866.
 This was named the Hermon Presbyterian Church.
 One building, the chapel, still exists, housing the Pathway Evangelistic Church.
 The tradition of philanthropic Presbyterianism would be carried on by John Wanamaker, who funded a portion of the Bethany Presbyterian Church at 22nd and Bainbridge Streets, finished in 1874 at a total cost of $214,000.

 The chapel, now church, at Frankford and Harrison Streets.